webdavis/Homelab/README.md

 ## Problems & Solutions

-### I Upgraded Homebrew and it Broke my Python Virtual Environment
+### You Upgraded Homebrew and it Broke your Python Virtual Environment

 #### Problem

 After updating Homebrew, your `.pyprojectx/` environment may break.
 For example you might get a `dyld` error like this one:

 ```bash
 $ ./pw poetry run ansible unprovisioned_yoshimo -m ping